NicolasDurrande/guepard/docs/notebooks/explaining_equivalent_obs.md

 ```

-Let us consider a simple dataset and fit a GP model to it
+We consider in this notebook a simple dataset, and fit a GP model to it:

 ```python
 noise_var = 0.01